Reserves & Reserve Deployment Info

 4. This video has some great cuts of how messy an actual deployment can be.
 Don't put yourself in a situation where you might need to deploy!
 Become an expert in the weather.

 5. This video shows the very latest in reserve safety systems.
-Deploying the reserve also cuts away the main canopy.
-There is a 3rd reserve still available.
+In this video deploying the reserve also cuts away the main canopy.
+The pilot also has a 3rd reserve still available.
 This system, when available, will be the finest there is.
 However, pilots should not be hasty – there are always bugs that need to be worked out.
-Anything aviation is particularly prone to cascading events where one thing may lead to something very unexpected later as the cascade develops.
+Anything aviation is particularly prone to cascading events where one thing may lead to something very unexpected as a cascading event develops.

 6. WARNING!
 A reserve parachute is a life-saving backup system, to be used in life-threatening emergencies only.
-A reserve parachute should never be deployed “for fun” or to “see what it’s like”.
-A reserve parachute deployment is a dangerous event.
+A reserve parachute should never be deployed “for fun” or "to see what it’s like”.
+A reserve parachute deployment is always dangerous event.

 7. Read this piece on Deployment Bags by Angelo Crapanzano